 Urban Heritage Preservation and Development

 Since 1988 Eduardo Rojas has been engaged in the design, implementation and evaluation of programs and projects for the preservation and development of urban heritage areas.
 While at the IDB, he led the design and implementation of a new line of loans and technical cooperation funding to assist countries of Latin America and the Caribbean in their efforts to protect and develop their heritage including the technical negotiation of a US$2.0 million Trust Fund for Heritage and Development from the Government of Italy.
 At the IDB (1999-2010), he worked the following loans: Chile, Heritage Valorization US$100M (2008); Paraguay, Asuncion Riverfront Development Program US$78M (2006); Brazil, Social and Environmental Program for the Igarapes in Manaus US$200M (2005); Chile, Valparaiso Urban Rehabilitation Program US$ 50M (2005); Brazil, Rehabilitation of Downtown Sao Paulo US$ 167M (2003); Brazil, Historic Heritage Conservation Program MONUMENTA US$100M (1999); Uruguay, Urban Rehabilitation Program US$28M (1998); Argentina, Environmental Improvement Program for the Riachuelo River Basin, Buenos Aires (urban rehabilitation component US$18M)(1997); Ecuador, Rehabilitation of the Historic Center of Quito US$40M(1994).
 At the OAS, Dr. Rojas was the planner in charge of the project “Conservation of Buildings of Historic and Architectural Interest in Downtown St. Johns, Antigua and Barbuda (1988).
 While at the MINVU, he completed the pre-feasibility study for the adaptive rehabilitation of the Portal Edward Area, Santiago, Chile; (1976) and the redevelopment of the Casa Colorada Historic Landmark Area, Santiago, Chile; (1975).
 In 2015 he was consultant to the World Monuments Fund for the exploratory mission to Yucatan, Mexico for the project “Sustainable Heritage Management and Development in Yucatan”.
 With the World Bank, he supported heritage preservation and development projects in India and Bhutan (2011).
-Since 2012, Dr. Rojas is a Lecturer in the Graduate Program in Historic Preservation at the School of Design, University of Pennsylvania USA.
+Since 2012, Dr. Rojas is a Lecturer in the Graduate Program in Historic Preservation at the Weitzman School.
 From 2002 to 2010 was a visiting lecturer on urban heritage preservation and the Master Degree Program on Economics of the Heritage of the University of Catania, Italy.
 He was a member of the Scientific Committee and Keynote Speaker at the World Heritage Cities Conference, Kazan, Russia (2006); and of the Panel of Experts of the World Monuments Fund, New York, to select the 100 endangered World Heritage Sites (2007 and 2005).
 In 2013 he conducted 2 Heritage Workshops at the School of Architecture of the Catholic University of Chile.
 In the fall of 2015 he was the James Marston Fitch Historic Preservationist in Residence at the American Academy in Rome.

 Municipal Development and Metropolitan Governance